Green Teacher 42, Feb-Mar 1995

 Lockport Sewage Lagoon by John Perry

-Branching Out: Forest Studies with children (part one) by Susan Argast, Cheryl Macdonald
+Branching Out: Forest Studies with children (part one) by Susan Argast and Cheryl Macdonald

 First of two-part integrated unit for teaching young children about trees and forests, presenting activities which sharpen awareness of trees through the senses.

-Multi-grade cooperative unit on the environment by Norma Douglas, Leo Hendricken, Garry MacAdam, Marie Stevens
+Multi-grade cooperative unit on the environment by Norma Douglas, Leo Hendricken, Garry MacAdam and Marie Stevens

 Each year, grade 5-8 students at Georgetown Elementary School in P.E.I. take part in a six-week cross-disciplinary multi-grade learning unit.